-You will lose your CDL for at least one year for a first offense for:
+You will lose your CDL for at least one (1) year for a first offense for:

-- Driving a CMV if your blood alcohol concentration is .04% or higher. - Driving a CMV under the influence of alcohol. - Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - · Committing a felony involving the use of a CMV. - Driving a CMV when the CDL is suspended. - Causing a fatality through negligent operation of a CMV.
+- Driving a CMV if your blood alcohol concentration is .04% or higher. - · Driving a CMV under the influence of alcohol. - Refusing to undergo blood alcohol testing. - Driving a CMV while under the influence of a controlled substance. - Leaving the scene of an accident involving a CMV. - Committing a felony involving the use of a CMV. - Crashes involving death or personal injury while driving a CMV. - · Crashes involving damage to unattended vehicle or property while driving a CMV. - Driving a CMV while your driving privilege is suspended, revoked, cancelled or recalled or while subject to disqualification of an out-of-state service order. - Using a CMV to commit a felony.

-You will lose your CDL for at least three years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.
+You will lose your CDL for at least three (3) years if the offense occurs while you are operating a CMV that is placarded for hazardous materials.